 Step 13: Choose the following color as shown in the screenshot for each of the Minimum, Midpoint and Maximum series value and see the change in the graph.

 Clearly, this Diverging (3-color) system works more decently than the Sequential (2-color) system, and you can easily identify the areas with the lowest sales, medium sales, and highest sales happen.

 This is it from this article on map charts.
 Here we tried to cover how to create a map chart in excel 2016 and have seen some customization options available with map chart.
 Let’s wrap things up with some points to be remembered.

 Things to Remember About Map Chart in Excel

 - The Map Charts are generated online based on the geocoding and region information.
-Therefore, it becomes more important to provide as smallest possible region information as possible to get the adequate data.
+Therefore, it becomes more important to provide as smallest possible region information as possible to get adequate data.
 Having said that, every time you generate a map chart, the system suggests how much region (in terms of percentage can be covered).
-If you add small region details such as city, county, states, it allows the map to have a better projection of the region and your chart looks more accurate subsequently.
+If you add small region details such as city, county, states, it allows the map to have a better projection of the region, and your chart looks more accurate subsequently.

-- In this article, Microsoft Office 365 version of Excel is used (Can Ideally be called as Excel 2016).
+- In this article, the Microsoft Office 365 version of Excel is used (Can Ideally be called as Excel 2016).
 If you are using Excel 2013, there are some different Add-Ins you have to enable in order to work with Map Charts (It is beyond the scope of this article).

 This is a guide to Map Chart in Excel.
-Here we discuss the Steps to Create a Map Chart in Excel along with practical examples and downloadable excel template.
+Here we discuss the Steps to Create a Map Chart in Excel along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –